enyojs/moonstone/CONTRIBUTING.md

 ## Modifications to CSS

-Moonraker CSS is defined using parameterized LESS files.
-Whenever you make changes to LESS files in Moonraker, you'll also need to re-generate and check-in the top-level .css file as well, to maintain backward-compatibility for environments that don't wish to use LESS.
+Moonstone CSS is defined using parameterized LESS files.
+Whenever you make changes to LESS files in Moonstone, you'll also need to re-generate and check-in the top-level .css file as well, to maintain backward-compatibility for environments that don't wish to use LESS.

 You can re-generate the top-level moonstone.css file as follows: